 The experience spring boarded Jhaveri into digital journalism, working for places like the now-folded DC Style magazine and AOL.
 She also got her master’s degree in cultural studies to help sharpen her expertise for culture-focused pieces.

-So, with the staying power of her writing career in question, she made yet another change.
-Jhaveri left her writing behind for a role at POLITICO Digital, dealing in SEO and mobile strategy.
+With the staying power of her writing career in question, she made yet another change.
+Jhaveri left her writing behind for a role at Politico Digital, dealing in SEO and mobile strategy.